- ←

 Read moreDuring the holiday months, you'd better get over to Starbucks bright and early if you want to sink your teeth into a delicious pumpkin scone.
 These orange triangles of happiness are made with real pumpkin and pumpkin pie spices, and they quickly vanish from the pastry case when fall rolls around.
 Each scone is generously coated with a plain glaze, and then spiced icing is drizzled over the top.
 To get the crumbly texture, cut cold butter into the dry ingredients, either with a pastry knife or by pulsing it in a food processor until all the butter chunks have been worked in.

-My Starbucks Pumpkin Scone recipe calls for 1/2 can of pumpkin purée.
+My Starbucks Pumpkin Scone copycat recipe calls for 1/2 can of pumpkin purée.
 Use the leftover purée to make Starbucks pumpkin bread or a pumpkin spice latte.

 Source: Top Secret Recipes Unlocked by Todd Wilbur. -